Unbound-Legends/RPG-Web-Character-Creator/packages/emporium/emporium-changelog.md

+# 0.2.0.0
+    Added pre-major version number (0) to indicate major UI changes vs code changes Several breaking changes to the code revolving around converting to an [nx](https://nx.dev) project and supporting typescript
+    Several minor bug fixes that got highlighted due to typescript support Added Discord link to loading screen in case the app got stuck loading for some reason (so people would know where to find us)
 # 1.8.0
     Added support for Keyforge, Keyforge talents
     Added support for choosing multiple skills from a list in an archetype when being provided one by default